Overview

 Take a look.
 Question me.
 Fight me.
 I'm intrigued enough to get this right.

-1. FROM FINDING INFORMATION TO MAKING CONNECTIONS1
+1. FROM FINDING INFORMATION TO MAKING CONNECTIONS

 2. FROM DIRECTED BEHAVIOR TO FINDING BY BROWSING